Community Foundation of Middlesex County Inc

 - Cynthia H. Clegg (President & CEO)

-Board Members: Scotty Brown, Brett Director, Kyle Eagleson (President & CEO, Ascend Bank), David W. Glidden (President & CEO, Liberty Bank), Nikki Guardiano Paredes, Susan Martin (CFO & VP, Middlesex Health), Lawrence D McHugh (Retired, Middlesex County Chamber of Commerce), Leland McKenna (VP Planning & External Affairs, Middlesex Health), Deborah L. Moore, Scott C. Nardozzi, Wendy Pollard, Todd Pozefsky, Clinton D. Reid, Mauricio Salgar, Jessica Scheff, Theresa A. Sistare, Pamela Steele, Andrew Y. Tanaka (Sr. VP, Chief Administrative Officer & Treasurer, Wesleyan University)
+Board Members: Scotty Brown, Brett Director, Kyle Eagleson (President & CEO, GSB), David W. Glidden (President & CEO, Liberty Bank), Nikki Guardiano Paredes, Susan Martin (CFO & VP, Middlesex Health), Lawrence D McHugh (Retired, Middlesex County Chamber of Commerce), Leland McKenna (VP Planning & External Affairs, Middlesex Health), Deborah L. Moore, Scott C. Nardozzi, Wendy Pollard, Todd Pozefsky, Clinton D. Reid, Mauricio Salgar, Jessica Scheff, Theresa A. Sistare, Pamela Steele, Andrew Y. Tanaka (Sr. VP, Chief Administrative Officer & Treasurer, Wesleyan University)

 Staff